-Plant inspections are use to accomplish a number of goals including: ensuring the public is sold a quality plant that is free of diseases, insects, and weed seed; plants are identified correctly; help protect the reputation of the nursery by ensuring they are not purchasing poor plant material; and as one mechanism to intercept exotic pests that may have been shipped in from another state or country.
+Plant inspections are used to accomplish a number of goals.
+This ensures the public is sold a quality plant that is free of diseases, insects, and weed seed.
+It ensures plants are identified correctly.
+They help protect the reputation of the nursery by ensuring they are not purchasing poor plant material.
+This works as one mechanism to intercept exotic pests that may be shipped from another state or country.

 What happens if the inspector finds problems?